 Our Kijana Global Innovation School has only been possible as a result of many generous donors.
 We are in the midst of a multi-year Capital Campaign to raise the necessary funds to build this institution of wonder, exploration, inspiration and collective and individual skill development.

 Consider joining the many individuals, and foundations, who have invested in our vision and are paving the way for these incredible learning opportunities for our global youth.

 Together we are creating opportunities for youth to explore their talents, find new inspiration, seek new avenues for determination and become change-makers for the future in a variety of ways.

-Click on the following link to see our Network for Good Capital Campaign page.
+Thank you very much to all who have contributed.
+Click on the following Donate Today button to see our Givebutter Campaign page.
 If interested in donating in other ways, including stock, please contact Kijana President, James P. Cummings at firstname.lastname@example.org.

-We recognize here the initial leadership gifts and pledges of the following individuals and foundations.
+We recognize here the leadership gifts and pledges of the following individuals and foundations.
 We will update the list as new gifts are donated.
-We are particularly grateful to Stephanie and John Pew, whose gift in May of 2019 of $100,000 provided us with the seed money to begin construction in earnest, launching the development of the school.
+We are particularly grateful to Stephanie and John Pew, whose gift in May 2019 of $100,000 provided us with the seed money to begin construction in earnest, launching the development of the school.